onap/vnfrqts-requirements/docs/Chapter7/Configuration-Management.rst

 .. [#7.3.2]
-   Recall that the Node Object **is required** to be identical across all VMs of a xNF invoked as part of the action except for the "name".
+   Recall that the Node Object **is required** to be identical across all VMs of a VNF or PNF invoked as part of the action except for the "name".

 .. [#7.3.3]
    Upstream elements must provide the appropriate FQDN in the request to